JulianBerger/Taranis360Panorama/README.md

 ---

-You can set the speed of one gimbal roation step with the parameters `yawStepValue` and `pitchStepValue`, default is 100 (=1sec)
+You can set the speed of one gimbal roation step with the parameters `yawStepValue` and `pitchStepValue`, default is 100 (= Max.
+PWM)

 ---